-Elska Stockholm is our twenty-second issue and the first in our new bigger and better format, including a new paper stock, a textured cover with flaps, a more spacious layout, and a larger page size and increased page count.
+Elska Stockholm is the twenty-second issue and the first in the new bigger and better format, including a new paper stock, a textured cover with flaps, a more spacious layout, and a larger page size and increased page count.
 If you don't already collect Elskas, then now is the time to start.

 Stockholm is an incredibly beautiful city, set on a series of islands and full of grand old buildings and handsome streets.
 We chose to visit in the winter, hoping for a setting full of snow and ice, which we got.
 We also got some of the warmest and cosiest selection of images yet.
 The men we met were photographed wrapped up in hats and coats and scarves outside and then half-naked in cosy jumpers and nothing else at home, or in nothing at all (but with the heat cranked up).